urafoxa/Glumpy-Fortress-15/README.md

 - Now features an hammer keyvalue (from halloween 2014) | ```mallet```
 ## Items
 - "Addon" items_game loader (BetaM)
+- Reserve Shooter 🔧 | Engineer and Heavy can use it
+- The Winger, Prettyboy Pocket Pistol | Engineer can use it
 ### Attributes | 🔧 Edited original one
 - [330]🔧| Added Robot Footsteps | 10
 - [4000] | override voice sound set | 0 off, 1 robot, 2 giant robot